-The Company's consolidated financial statements are prepared in accordance with GAAP as codified in the FASB's Accounting Standards Codification ("ASC" or the "Codification").
+The Company's consolidated financial statements are prepared in accordance with GAAP as codified in the FASB's Accounting Standards Codification ("ASC").
 The accompanying consolidated financial statements include all of the assets, liabilities, and results of operations of the Company and consolidated variable interest entities ("VIEs") in which the Company is the primary beneficiary.
 LD Holdings is considered a VIE, and the financial results of LD Holdings and its subsidiaries are consolidated with loanDepot, Inc. The consolidated net earnings or loss are allocated to noncontrolling interests to reflect the entitlement of certain members that still hold Class A holdings units ("Holdco Units") and Class C common stock, ("Continuing LLC Members") as of the periods presented.
 All intercompany accounts and transactions have been eliminated in consolidation.
 Other entities that the Company does not consolidate, but for which it has significant influence over operating and financial policies, are accounted for using the equity method.

 Certain items in prior periods were reclassified to conform to the current presentation.
 To conform to the current period presentation, fair value change in servicing rights on the consolidated statements of cash flow includes gains or losses on the sale of MSRs.
-Additionally, other assets on the consolidated balance sheets now include accounts receivable, net and prepaid expenses and other assets.
+Additionally, servicing income on the consolidated statements of operations now includes amounts earned on custodial accounts that were previously included as a reduction in interest expense.